allan-gadelha/PyStarterKit/README.md

-# Python Project Template Essentials
+# PyStarterKit

-This repository serves as a template for Python projects, providing a basic structure that helps you get started quickly.
+PyStarterKit is a Python project template to help you get started quickly with your new Python projects.
 It includes essential components like testing setup, linting, formatting, and more.

 ## Features